RN Labor and Delivery UNIT DESCRIPTION:

 Beaumont is now offering a $10,000 sign on bonus

-for this full-time, 12-hour night position in OB.
+for this full-time, 12-hour Midnight position in Labor and Delivery.
 GENERAL SUMMARY:

 The Registered Nurse, under the ANA scope of practice, utilizes the framework of the nursing process to provide professional nursing care by incorporating patient-family centered care principles.
 The Registered Nurse provides quality patient care under the direction of the Nurse Leader according to Beaumont policies and procedures.
 BENEFITS: